maciekpawlowski1/maciekpawlowski1.github.io/chess.md

 ## General
 I created this game in C++ using SDL graphic library.
 First version was to play with opponent on the same device.
-Later i created version to play with oponnent via LAN network.
+Later I created version to play with oponnent via LAN network.

 ## Screnshoot 1
 <img src="chess_1.png" alt="photo_1" width="650"/>